Ecotenet

 Ecology

-The fruit are an important food for many birds, including Florida duck, American black duck, mourning dove, ruffed grouse, bobwhite quail, wild turkey, northern flicker, sapsuckers, cedar waxwing, eastern bluebird, American robin, gray catbird, northern mockingbird, and white-throated sparrow.
-Mammals that eat the fruit include nine-banded armadillo, American black bear, gray fox, raccoon and skunks.
+The fruit are an important food for many birds, including the mottled duck, American black duck, mourning dove, ruffed grouse, bobwhite quail, wild turkey, northern flicker, sapsuckers, cedar waxwing, eastern bluebird, American robin, gray catbird, northern mockingbird, and white-throated sparrow.
+Mammals that eat the fruit include nine-banded armadillo, American black bear, gray fox, raccoon, and skunk.
 The foliage and twigs are browsed by white-tailed deer.[7]

 Cultivation and uses